 WECC staff shall assign a unique tracking number to each SAR.
 The unique tracking number shall be used to identify the SAR throughout the development and archival processes.
 The SAR and those documents developed in response to the SAR shall be publicly accessible on the WECC website throughout the development process.
 WECC staff shall determine within 30 days of receiving a SAR whether it is complete.
 WECC staff may assist with completing the SAR, or report to the WSC that it is incomplete and request guidance.

-To be deemed complete, each SAR shall contain a description of the proposed RRS or CRT subject matter sufficiently detailed to define the purpose, scope, impacted parties, requirements, and any other information relevant to the proposed RRS or CRT.
-Once WECC staff agrees it is complete, WECC staff shall place the SAR on the agenda for the next scheduled WSC meeting for disposition, subject to required notice.
-Notice of WSC meetings and posting of WSC agendas will be provided in accordance with the WSC Charter.
+To be deemed complete, each SAR shall contain a description of the proposed RRS or CRT subject matter sufficiently detailed to define the purpose, scope, affected parties, requirements, and any other information relevant to the proposed RRS or CRT.
+Once WECC staff agrees the SAR is complete, WECC staff shall place the SAR on the agenda for the next scheduled WSC meeting for disposition, subject to required notice.
+Notice of WSC meetings and posting of WSC agendas will be provided according to the WSC Charter.

 The WSC shall determine whether the SAR is within the scope of WECC’s authority and activities, and is appropriate for development.
 Public comment on the SAR will be reviewed and considered by the WSC during a duly noticed WSC meeting prior to the WSC approving the SAR.